Ian Mai

-Ian Mai (born November 9, 2004) is an American soccer player who plays as a defender for USL Championship club San Diego Loyal.
+Ian Mai (born November 9, 2004) is an American soccer player who plays as a defender for Andorran Primera Divisió club Ordino.

 Career

 Youth

 Born in California, Mai spent time among various academy teams in the area including Los Angeles FC, LA Galaxy, San Diego Surf.

 San Diego Loyal

 Ahead of the 2021 season, Mai signed an academy contract with USL Championship club San Diego Loyal following a successful trial.
 The academy contract would allow Mai to remain eligible to play college soccer.

-On August 14, 2021, Mai made his professional debut for San Diego Loyal against Tacoma Defiance, coming on as an 81st minute substitute in the 1–2 defeat.
+On August 14, 2021, Mai made his professional debut for San Diego Loyal against Tacoma Defiance, coming on as an 81st-minute substitute in the 2–1 defeat.